 The actual advantages of LLCs over S or C corporations is that they are:

 2) Simpler to operate.

 3) Not subject to as many corporate formalities, or reporting requirements.

-4) Owners of a LLC can distribute profits any way they want.
+4) Owners of an LLC can distribute profits any way they want.

-Usually, the state, county, and city, requires LLCs to pay them the same taxes, fees, and registration fees, as corporations must.
+Usually, the state, county, and city require LLCs to pay them the same taxes, fees, and registration fees, as corporations must.
 Also, many states require LLCs to hire an accountant to prepare the LLC's tax returns.

 LLCs no longer save you money.
-The best reason to choose to form a LLC, is the flexibility they offer.
+The best reason to choose to form an LLC is the flexibility they offer.